 - Attend preparatory meetings, EU Youth Conferences and evaluation meetings

-- Plan and facilitate a web seminar for participants to prepare for the conference in advance (planned for January 2022)
+- Plan and facilitate a web seminar for participants to prepare for the conference in advance (planned for January 2022)- Prepare in cooperation with researchers and ESC and facilitate webinar after consultation phase (in September 2022) where conclusions will be presented and discussed.

-- Ensure a coherence between the consultation package designed by the ESG and the researchers and the methodology, objectives and outcomes of the conference to support the National Working Groups to run qualitative consultations as part of the 9th cycle of the EU Youth Dialogue
+- Ensure a coherence between the consultation package designed by the ESG and the researchers and the methodology, objectives and outcomes of the conference to support the National Working Groups to run qualitative consultations as part of the 9th cycle of the EU Youth Dialogue and International Non-Governmental Organisations participating in the cycle.

 - Ensure that there is continuity and coherence between the three EU Youth Conferences throughout the 9th cycle and participate at meetings of the European Steering Group as necessary (mostly online, only for selected agenda items).